rapcodez/AICHAT/CODE_REVIEW.md

 ## Findings and fixes
 1. **Gradio compatibility**
-   - `show_copy_button` on `Chatbot` is unsupported in the runtime version and blocked startup.
-The parameter was removed and custom CSS is now passed via `Blocks(css=...)` to stay backward compatible with older Gradio builds.
+   - The Chatbot component now uses `type="messages"` and the streaming helper emits `{"role", "content"}` dictionaries to satisfy the runtime’s expected format.
 2. **Streaming state updates**
-   - The generator previously yielded tokens without committing the final turn to session history, so memory would reset on the next request.
-The streaming helper now emits a final update with persisted history.
+   - The generator still yields interim tokens but now copies prior UI history safely and appends turns in the new message format before persisting assistant memory.
 3. **Model loading and device control**
-   - The LLM pipeline now lazy-loads on first use, pins `device_map="cpu"` with an explicit `torch_dtype`, and keeps the generator cached to trim startup overhead and avoid unexpected device selection.
+   - The LLM pipeline lazy-loads on first use, keeps an explicit CPU device and `torch.float32` dtype, and caches the generator to trim startup overhead.